mattmartini/iTerm2_scripts/README.md

 This is a collection of scripts that will make interacting between the Finder and iTerm2 much easier.

-Most of the scripts help you manage changing directories.
+The main scripts help you manage changing directories.
+The rest are utilities.

 _bash scripts_